inspire-1a03/pip-2021/google-sheets1.md

 - Click ```Publish```, and OK at the prompt
 - Copy all embed code text that shows up in the dialog box and paste it into a empty text document for later.

+### Inspect the trends
+In a couple of sentences, summarize the trends in Ontario's COVID testing and vaccination rollout.

 ## 5. Calculate and plot vaccination rates for all regions

 > Q3: How do vaccination rates over time compare between all provinces and territories?